Observability

 Use it alongside Splunk

-Local observability and Splunk are independent sinks.
+Local observability and Splunk are independent destinations.
 A common pattern:

 • Engineers and SREs use the local Grafana stack for live investigation.